unicef/publicgoods-toolkit/policy.md

 At the most basic level, government agencies engaging with open source can start with basic knowledge of a handful of software licenses.
-Permitted software licenses under the DPG standard are listed on their [GitHub repository](https://github.com/unicef/publicgoods-candidates/blob/main/docs/licenses.md).
+Permitted software licenses under the [Digital Public Good standard](https://digitalpublicgoods.net/standard/) are listed in UNICEF's
+[GitHub
+repository](https://github.com/unicef/publicgoods-candidates/blob/main/docs/licenses.md).
 All of these open source licenses have in common the basic permissions